Chet Catallo

 Chet Catallo (born March 11, 1953) is an American jazz guitarist known for his work as a member of the band Spyro Gyra.

 Music career

 In 1978, Catallo joined the group Spyro Gyra while they were recording the album Morning Dance.
 This record featured his composition "It Doesn't Matter".
-With Spyro Gyra he earned six Grammy Award nominations.
-He composed and performed the songs Loving You (from Catching the Sun) and Cafe Amore (from Carnaval).
-In 1986 he formed the band Chet Catallo and the Cats, who released the album First Take in 2010.
+With Spyro Gyra, he earned six Grammy Award nominations.
+He composed and performed the songs Loving You (from 1980's Catching the Sun) and Cafe Amore (from Carnaval).
+In 1986, he formed the band Chet Catallo and the Cats, who released the album First Take in 2010.

 Gear

 Catallo plays a Gibson Custom Shop Model Guitar, a Chet Catallo signature Custom 335 Dot Model Series 1958 reissue.